 What should I discuss with my healthcare provider before taking amlodipine and atorvastatin?

-You should not use this medicine if you are allergic to amlodipine (Norvasc) or atorvastatin (Lipitor), or:
+You should not use this medicine if you are allergic to amlodipine (Norvasc) or atorvastatin (Lipitor), or if:

-To make sure amlodipine and atorvastatin is safe for you, tell your doctor if you have:
+To make sure amlodipine and atorvastatin is safe for you, tell your doctor if you have ever had:

 a thyroid disorder; or